qinjinjia/ec601_Unit_Test/README.md

 **Due to the APP developed in HW2 is the Resume Website** **[CrossBrowserTesting](https://app.crossbrowsertesting.com/test-center) is used for the automated test**

+The automated test tests the website on two differnt platforms: **Mac Safair(version 11) and Window 10 Chrome**

 [Script for Web automated Test on Mac Safari](https://github.com/qinjinjia/ec601_Unit_Test/blob/master/webunittest_chrome.py)